 • Launch of the first CSO satellite.

-• Planned launch of the first Falcon Eye satellite, a Pleiades-derived system built jointly built Airbus and TAS for the United Arab Emirates.
+• A launch failure destroys the first Falcon Eye satellite, a Pleiades-derived system built jointly built Airbus and TAS for the United Arab Emirates.
 The sale put the French industry in competition with US manufacturer Lockheed Martin.
 Politics played an important role in the contract, as US shutter control was cited as a reason for the French win.
 ITAR issues almost killed the French offer, and had to be resolved at presidential level between France and the US.
-Resolution is probably around 35cm.
+Resolution is 35cm.

 • Planned launch of the first of two Italian Cosmo-Skymed 2nd Generation (CSG) satellites.
 France and Italy plan to make CSO and CSG interoperable through a common interface.

 • Planned launch of CERES, a constellation of 3 formation-flying satellites with radio and radar emitter detection, identification and location capabilities.
 Contrary to its predecessor electronic intelligence satellites, it will be the first designed for operational use by the armed forces.